isene/RTFM/README.md

 enjoyment and because I want a file manager that fits my needs better than any others I have found.
 If you come up with a feature request I feel is cool, I may include it.
 Bug reports are always welcome.

+A note to developers: You can hit the "@" key to enter the Ruby debug mode where anything you enter in the bottom command window will be sent to the Ruby evel() function and output to the right pane.
+You can for instance issue `puts @searched` to se the currently active search pattern.